gcallah/BookReviews/schroeder.md

 botched operation, but was always wrong, a delusional attempt to do the impossible."
 194

-But S. still believes that liberal-constitutional democracy is an historical endpoint.
+But S. nevertheless believes that liberal-constitutional democracy is an historical endpoint.
 He simply thinks that it is also hard to get there, and cannot be achieved by easy means, like a quick defeat of Saddam Hussein's regime in Iraq.
 He believes that the goal to "achieve liberal -– constitutional representative